 Entries to be shown by junior exhibitors.
 Entries to be judged individually, standing, then at walk and trot on the line.
-Emphasis shall be on type, substance and quality conformation, with consideration being given to the horse's ability to move correctly on
+Emphasis shall be on type, substance and quality

 Fisheries and Parks Cup

 PLEASURE DRIVING HORSES, SINGLE

 Entries to be harnessed to a two- or four-wheeled vehicle capable of carrying a passenger.
 To be judged on manners and way of going 60%; vehicle and harness, appropriateness, condition 25%; attire and driving 15%; to be shown both ways of the ring at a flat walk, working trot and strong trot.
 Must stand quietly and back readily.
 Horses entered in classes 2 and 3 MAY enter this class provided they are not harnessed to a commercial carriage.
 The Atom Water Service Cup